 Depending on the demographics of the audience you’re trying to reach, creating marketing materials completely in Spanish may cause you to miss some key healthcare decision-makers among Hispanic and Latino families.

-According to a report published by Nielsen in 2012, 40 percent of U.S. Hispanic adults speak mostly or solely English.
-Only 28 percent speak Spanish exclusively, so consider creating mixed language marketing materials that cater to Hispanics who speak both languages.
+According to recent data from the Pew Research Center, 40% of U.S. Hispanic adults speak mostly or solely English at home.
+Consider creating mixed language marketing materials that cater to Hispanics who speak both languages.
 “Spanglish” publications may better represent the everyday experiences of audience members who have grown up in multigenerational households with both Spanish and English speakers.
 Either way, seek community feedback when expanding on bilingual publishing options.

-Though the U.S. is often described as a “melting pot” that encourages the assimilation of foreign cultures into one uniquely American experience, Hispanics and Latinos retain much of their cultural heritage and customs through close familial ties, use of the Internet, and connectivity with others via social media.
-As such, some cultural practices and biases are resilient in these communities and may affect their attitudes towards healthcare.
+Though the U.S. is often described as a “melting pot” that encourages the assimilation of foreign cultures into one uniquely American experience, Hispanics and Latinos retain much of their cultural heritage and customs through close familial ties, use of the internet, and connectivity with others via social media.
+As such, some cultural practices and biases are resilient in these communities and may affect their attitudes toward health care.

 The U.S. Census Bureau reports that of all ethnic groups, Hispanics are least likely to seek out medical providers and services.
 This may be linked to a number of factors, including access to health insurance, an aversion to discussing health matters and a preference for family remedies over impersonal clinical visits.
-To better speak directly to Hispanic people, try highlighting low-cost care options in your marketing materials using a warm, personal tone that places an emphasis on family.
+To better speak directly to Hispanic people, try highlighting care options in your marketing materials using a warm, personal tone that places an emphasis on family.